 With over three decades of ranching from north to south Florida, the Sampson family knows beef.
-Jeff and Janet Sampson, along with their son, Jared, and daughter, Jessica, raise a growing herd of 70 Animal Welfare Approved Black Angus momma cows on 200 acres in north-central Florida.
+Jeff and Janet Sampson, along with their son, Jared, and daughter, Jessica, raise a growing herd of Certified Grassfed by AGW Black Angus cattle in north-central Florida.
 The farm sits on top of the Suwannee Valley River Basin and natural springs feed its ponds, providing some of the cleanest water around.

 Over the years, Janet and Jeff have experimented with several different breeds of cattle, but for the past decade they have narrowed down their selection to Angus.
 “From a personal view, they are easy to work with and make great mothers,” Janet explains.
 “From a product standpoint, the quality just cannot be beat – a nice, lean, tender meat with a pleasant taste.”

 In 2015, Sampson Family Farm became the first farm in the state of Florida to be Certified Grassfed by AGW for their beef cattle.
 This is the only certification and food label in the U.S. and Canada that guarantees food products come from animals fed a 100% grass and forage diet, raised entirely outdoors on pasture or range, and managed according to the highest welfare and environmental standards on an independent family farm.

 Janet believes the quality of their beef can also be attributed to careful husbandry practices: “Our farming practices guarantee that our cattle have plenty of room to roam, enjoying high quality grazing, fresh air and clean water.
 The beef cattle we offer to our clients are born and raised on our farm, tracked from birth to harvest to assure the freshest, cleanest product.
 We are a sustainable farm using pasture rotation with natural shade and fresh water available at all times.
 We also feed high quality free choice hay or grass silage during winter or drought conditions.”